amyreese/dotlink/README.md

     #include "repo2/dotfiles"
     #include "/full/patt/to/repo3/"

-Once the mapping is in place, run Dotlink, and tell it where your source repository is, as well as where you want it to deploy to:
+Once the mapping is in place, run dotlink, and tell it where your source repository is, as well as where you want it to deploy to:

     $ dotlink [path/to/repository] [[[user@]host:]path/to/target]

-The source path is optional; Dotlink will assume it's your current directory if it finds a `dotfiles` mapping file unless you specify otherwise.
+The source path is optional; dotlink will assume it's your current directory if it finds a `dotfiles` mapping file unless you specify otherwise.
 The target path is also optional, and assumed to be your local home directory.